AdrianaCaetano/Data_Project_Club/1_Manufacturing/README.md

 ### Analysis

+The data analysis was done on Google Colab using Python with Pandas, Matplotlib, Seaborn, and Skit-learn.
+The notebook is in the 1_Manufacturing folder.

 After importing and analysing the data, I created some graphs to understnd how each feature behaved over time
 ![Plots of features](images/time_cool_motor_vol.png)
 ![Plots of features](images/temp_vibr_effic.png)